Monday, March 16, 2026

 The CD/DVD was especially great for animators and visual effects artists, since it readily replaced the demo reel (usually VHS tape at the time).
 A light, thin 5” disc was much easier and cheaper to send through the mail, plus you could inexpensively burn as many copies as needed.

-FUN FACT: Here is my ¾ inch U-matic tape which I used for all my pencil tests in the Foundations of Disney Animation (F.O.D.A.)
-Training program in 1997.
-These cassettes were commonly used in animation studios up till the late 1990’s, but I haven’t found a machine that could play one for the past 20 years or so.
-Obviously, a CD-ROM was easier to mail than one of these bulky things!As revolutionary as the CD/DVD-ROM portfolio was, animation studios would eventually realize that they didn’t need to deal with physical submissions at all.
-Portfolio websites had been around since the year 2000 or earlier, but they didn’t replace disc or book portfolios until later.
+As revolutionary as the CD/DVD-ROM portfolio was, animation studios would eventually realize that they didn’t need to deal with physical submissions at all.
+Artist websites had been around since the year 2000 or earlier*, but they wouldn't replace disc or book portfolios until years later.
 I continued to use book portfolios - and animation studios continued to accept them – throughout the 2000s.
 I don’t remember exactly when animation studios stopped accepting book portfolios, but sometime in the early 2010s, I became aware of companies saying: “Never mind your portfolio - just send us a link to your website or blog”.

 Indeed, the virtual realm claimed much more than art portfolios.
 Since about 2012, every freelance gig of mine has involved remote work via the Internet.
 Every work-related communication has been via email, cell phone, or video conference.